 Solar energy installation cost by state (dollars per watt)

 As interesting as it is to look at average solar panel cost in the United States, it’s also very helpful to understand what solar will cost in each state.
 Prices can vary significantly depending on where you live.
 A number of factors impact this variation – one of the most influential is the cost of electricity.
-That’s one reason for why Florida’s average solar cost is so much lower than the cost of solar in Massachusetts – electricity costs in the Northeast are high when compared to the rest of the U.S. Take a look at the table below, which contains average prices by state in 2015.
-(Note that, as mentioned above, the average national price is $0.13 lower in 2016.)
+That’s one reason for why Florida’s average solar cost is so much lower than the cost of solar in Massachusetts – electricity costs in the Northeast are high when compared to the rest of the U.S. Take a look at the table below, which contains average prices by state in 2017.

 How much does a single solar panel cost?

 Many homeowners are wondering how much a single solar panel costs as a way to understand the overall breakdown of their system or to calculate estimates for DIY solar projects.
 The simple answer is that it depends on the amount of leverage a buyer has, the type of panel, and the size of the system.
 For example, because solar installers have direct relationships with distributors and can buy in bulk, they can often purchase solar panels at a rate much lower than the average consumer.
 Solar companies can typically get a single solar panel at a price of $0.75 per watt.
 Therefore, if the solar panel output is 250 watts, that single panel might cost you $187.50.
 However, if a homeowner is trying to buy one or two panels on their own for a small DIY project, they will likely pay closer to $1 per watt.
 That means the same solar panel could cost closer to $250.